Leeds United F.C. Under-21s and Academy

 The under-23s replaced the club's under-21 team in 2016, which had replaced the reserve team in 2012 following the English game's reform of the youth football and the introduction of the Elite Player Performance Plan.
 The club was initially awarded Category Two status but upgraded to Category One in 2020.
-The team is currently managed by Paco Gallardo and competes in the Premier League 2 and the Football League Trophy.

-Leeds United Football Club Under-18s are the academy's junior side and compete in the U18 Premier League and the FA Youth Cup.
-The team is managed by another former Academy graduate Scott Gardner.

-The academy itself is overseen by Manager Adam Underwood, who joined the club in 2017 and helped to secure Category One status three years later.

-The Leeds United u23's team won the PDL Cup in 2019 after beating Birmingham City u23's at Elland Road after a tense penalty shootout.
+Player eligibility

+For the 2025–26 season player eligibility is restricted to under-21 players born after 1 January 2004.
+Only players born after 1 January 2007 (primarily scholars), are eligible to play for the Under 18s.